spack/spack/lib/spack/docs/chain.rst

 You can point your Spack installation to another installation to use any packages that are installed there.
-To register the other Spack instance, you can add it as an entry to ``config.yaml``:
+To register the other Spack instance, you can add it as an entry to ``upstreams.yaml``:

 .. code-block:: yaml

-  config:
   upstreams:
     spack-instance-1:
       install_tree: /path/to/other/spack/opt/spack
     spack-instance-2:
       install_tree: /path/to/another/spack/opt/spack

 ``install_tree`` must point to the ``opt/spack`` directory inside of the Spack base directory.